labradorpeter/Escher-Tiles/README.md

 + Import the image in the Launcher.
 + Launch Pharo Smalltalk with that image.
 + Do *ETileApp run* in Transcript.

+Additionally the filed out source package is *Pedro1.st*.